 - Use slightly softened cream cheese + butter – pull your cream cheese and butter out when you start to peel your potatoes.
 This will allow it to soften just a tad which will make it much easier to combine and meld with the potatoes.

-Why add sour cream in mashed potatoes?
+Why add sour cream to mashed potatoes?

-I think the real question is, “why NOT add sour cream in mashed potatoes?”
+I think the real question is, “why NOT add sour cream to mashed potatoes?”
 LOL.
 Honestly, I’ll add sour cream to anything that it could remotely go on (or in).
 As far as mashed potatoes go, though, the sour cream really helps to up the rich and creamy factor.
 Plus, sour cream has a really nice subtle tanginess to it that adds some delicious flavor to the finished product.

 Ingredients to Make Sour Cream Mashed Potatoes